rahul-gharat/dronahq-docs/docs/binding-data/data-queries/connector-library.md

 ```

 ## Cursor Based Pagination
 In cursor based pagination, your API response should have a key which points to the next page offset.
-It might also have a `has More D-ata` key which denotes if there is more data to come or not.
+It might also have a `has More Data` key which denotes if there is more data to come or not.
 It needs to have TRUE/FALSE or 0/1 as values.
 Do enable the below toggle in case your API supports cursor based pagination.

 Cursor Based Pagination